 Here is a detailed instructional article about how to put a grip on a squash or tennis racket.
 Wrapping a replacement grip or an overgrip around the handle of your tennis or squash racket can sometimes become something you just cant wrap your head around.

 This short article will break down the process of applying a grip to a racket the correct way.
-If you would rather watch a video about it, you can scroll all the way down to the youtube video explaining the same thing.
+If you would rather watch a video about it, you can watch it on the beyond nothing .com youtube channel explaining the same thing.
 If you want to learn about which grips are best for squash, read this article.

 Step 1: Unwrapping the grip